wasmCloud/examples/actor/xkcd/README.md

 This example actor demonstrates three capability providers:
 - wasmcloud:httpserver  for responding to http requests
 - wasmcloud:httpclient  for fetching http resources from the internet
-- wasmcloud:numberge for generating a random number.
+- wasmcloud:builtin:numbergen for generating a random number.

 When the actor runs, open a web browser to the http port (selected when linking to the httpserver)